Brief Labor Notes on Mexican Acquisition Transactions

 Corporate counsel are generally aware of the importance of a full and detailed due diligence process before an acquisition transaction is closed.
 Labor matters, jointly with all other areas commonly address in a due diligence process, are important in every country.
 The specifics of Mexican labor law and practice give these issues particular importance in Mexico.

-Mexico has traditionally been an employee-protective country.
-Mexican labor law has fully adopted this principle.
-As a corporate attorney myself and in my experience in acquisition transactions working with expert labor counsel, I have concluded that a very specific labor analysis is mandatory to ensure that no undisclosed or material labor liabilities would result to be assumed as a result of an acquisition transaction in Mexico.
+Mexico has historically and traditionally been an employee-protective country, and its labor law has fully adopted this principle.
+As a corporate attorney myself and in my experience in acquisition transactions working with expert labor counsel, I have concluded that a very specific labor analysis is mandatory to ensure that no undisclosed or relevant labor liabilities would be assumed as a result of an acquisition transaction in Mexico.

 The aspects of a full labor due diligence are very varied and detailed.
 Routine and strictly legal information, as well as sensitive demographic facts have in my experience proven to be equally important to ascertain risks involved in any current and contingent liabilities.
 The magnitude of potential risks derived from Mexican labor issues shall not be minimized in companies where the number of workers and employees may be considered to be “minimal”.
 Labor liabilities may result to be material even in a company with a small number of workers.

-One of the main liabilities which may result to be assumed through an acquisition, is the employees’ seniority liability.
-Under Mexican law, each worker is entitled to receive an on- going bonus based on his or her seniority, paid through a bullet payment upon retirement or employment termination; these amounts may add-up to substantial amounts of money which shall well be discussed and negotiated in the acquisition process.
+One of the main liabilities which may result to be assumed through an acquisition, is the employees’ seniority liability, which is calculated based on their seniority and paid upon termination or rescission of the employment relationship, as applicable.
+These amounts may add-up to substantial amounts of money which shall well be discussed and negotiated in the acquisition process.
 Through appropriate legal advice, sellers and buyers may reach competitive agreements resulting in reasonable business solutions to these issues.

-Mexican labor law is complex; when properly advised, creative labor attorneys may reach feasible solutions to most any situation.
-On the post-acquisition stage, the proper advice oflegal counsel is critical for employers to comply with applicable law and generate a competitive and profitable working environment at the same time.
+Mexican labor law is complex and has been subject to various reforms over time.
+Through proper advice, creative labor attorneys may reach feasible solutions to almost any situation.
+On the post-acquisition stage, legal counsel is critical for employers to comply with applicable law and generate a competitive and profitable working environment at the same time.

 Disclaimer: J.A.
 Treviño Abogados S.A. de C.V. (the “Firm”) does not necessarily endorse, and is not responsible for, any third-party opinion expressed in this article, and therefore the Firm will not be liable for the content of such opinions.
 Any article, comment, quote or any other information appearing under the authorship of any person or legal entity other that the Firm, even if related to the Firm, solely represents the opinion, comment or position of such author.
 The information contained in this article is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 The information contained in this article is protected as property of the Firm.
 No recipient of this article, client of the Firm or otherwise, should act or refrain from acting on the basis of any content included in the article without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the relevant jurisdiction.
 This article contains general information and may not be updated.
 The Firm expressly disclaims all liability in respect to actions taken or omitted based on any or all of the contents of this article.